josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 I ended up reading _The Politics of Jesus_, and... that was it.

 That was the end.
 That was when I officially renounced vestiges of evangelicalism, and decided I might never attend a church again.
-I didn't stop going to church when I read it, but I instantly felt like an outsider.
+I didn't stop going to church when I read it, but I instantly felt like an outsider, but was content in this new status.
+A sense of self had coalesced, and I could put my finger on what felt wrong about many experiences I'd had while growing up.

 I began feeling uncomfortable with the songs that were sung, the constant repeating of certain 'creeds', and more.
-(The Nicean Creed, for example, doesn't mean anything.
-It means nothing.
-Why do we say it over and over?)

 After reading _The Politics of Jesus_, I shared some personal context, a summary of the introduction, and reproduced a few pages from the first chapter here: https://josh.works/was-jesus-ethics-normative.